vishalvinod175/City-Care-Hospital-Analytics/README.md

-# Heathcare-Analytics-PowerBI-DAX-Queries
+# City Care-Hospital-PowerBI-DAX-Queries

-City Care Hospital is a renowned hospital in Bengaluru.
+City Care Hospital is a renowned hospital.
 They want to get a better understanding of their patient background and needs so that the hospital can assist them in better ways.

 **Problem Statement** -
 With plans of improving the hospital's services, the CEO of City Care Hospital has asked Vishal Vinod to analyse the provided sample data and report key findings to the management of City Care Hospital.
 This analysis is expected to guide them in serving their patients better and make sure their treatments involve lesser hassles.